xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 Integrating a TensorFlow Lite model into the VNR module
 =======================================================

-This document describes the process of integrating an unoptimised TensorFlow Lite model into the VNR module.
-When starting from an unoptimised model, follow the steps below to optimise it for XCORE by running it through the xformer and integrate it to the VNR module.
+This document describes the process of integrating a TensorFlow Lite model into the VNR module.
+Starting with an unoptimised model, follow the steps below to optimise it for XCORE by running it through the xformer and integrate it to the VNR module.

 1. Use the xformer to optimise the model for XCORE architecture.